A Guide to Net Promoter Scores

 What is a net promoter score?

-Net promoter score, or NPS, is a customer satisfaction metric that measures how loyal customers are to your company and how likely there are to recommend your product, service, or business to others.
+Net promoter score, or NPS, is a customer satisfaction metric that measures how loyal customers are to your company and how likely they are to recommend your product, service, or business to others.

-The NPS is calculated by asking customers wording such as: “On a scale of 0 to 10, how likely are you to recommend this product/company to a friend or colleague?”
+The NPS is calculated by asking customers a question along the lines of: “On a scale of 0 to 10, how likely are you to recommend this product / company to a friend or colleague?”

 Calculating the NPS score